When Efficiency meets Equity in Congestion Pricing and Revenue Refunding Schemes: Computational and Equilibrium Properties of Optimal CPRR Schemes

-A few comments about the discrete Gini coefficient as a wealth inequality measure are in order.
+\ifarxiv A few comments about the discrete Gini coefficient as a wealth inequality measure are in order.
 First, the discrete Gini coefficient is zero if all users have the same income, i.e., there is perfect equality in society.
 Next, due to the absolute value of the difference between user incomes in the numerator, the discrete Gini coefficient is larger if the dispersion of incomes between different user groups is greater.
-Finally, note here that we do not write the discrete Gini coefficient measure as a function of the vector of demands $\d = \{d_g: g \in G \}$ since we assume that user demands are fixed in this work.
+Finally, note here that we do not write the discrete Gini coefficient measure as a function of the vector of demands $\ddb = \{d_g: g \in G \}$ since we assume that user demands are fixed in this work.

 \begin{remark} The discrete Gini coefficient measure satisfies the scale independence, regressive and progressive tax properties required for it to be a valid wealth inequality measure $W$.
 To see this, note that scaling all incomes by a positive constant $\lambda>0$ scales both the numerator and denominator by a factor of $\lambda$, which results in scale independence.
-The proof of the discrete Gini coefficient satisfying the regressive tax property is presented in Appendix~\ref{apdx:gini-regressive}.
+The proof of the discrete Gini coefficient satisfying the regressive tax property is presented in \ifarxiv Appendix~\ref{apdx:gini-regressive}\else the extended version of our work~\cite{jalota-cprr}\fi.
 The discrete Gini coefficient satisfies the progressive tax property following a similar argument.
-Thus, it is a valid wealth-inequality measure. \end{remark}
+Thus, it is a valid wealth-inequality measure. \end{remark} \else A few comments about the discrete Gini coefficient as a wealth inequality measure are in order.
+First, the discrete Gini coefficient satisfies the scale independence and constant income transfer properties (presented in Section~\ref{sec:metrics}) required for it to be a valid wealth inequality measure and we present a proof of this claim in the extended version of our work~\cite{jalota-cprr}.
+Next, the discrete Gini coefficient is zero if all users have the same income, i.e., there is perfect equality in society.
+Furthermore, due to the absolute value of the difference between user incomes in the numerator, the discrete Gini coefficient is larger if the dispersion of incomes between different user groups is greater.
+Finally, note that we do not write the discrete Gini coefficient measure as a function of the vector of demands $\ddb = \{d_g: g \in G \}$ as we assume that user demands are fixed in this work. \fi